Confused By Healthy & Unhealthy Fats? Here Are 6 Rules To Live By

 By far, the worst kinds of fats are the man-made trans fats.
 Any time you see "hydrogenated" or "partially hydrogenated oil" on a label, walk away fast.
 Common foods that might contain these bad fats include margarine, most processed junk food, packaged cookies, frozen desserts, and pizzas.

 Saturated fats have mixed reviews, as some are really healthy and some, not so much.
 Examples of saturated fats include whole milk products (including cheese and cream), beef fat, bacon fat, red meat, and coconut oil.
-Though in the past we were told that consuming too much saturated fat would increase cholesterol levels and the risks for heart disease and death, recent studies and meta-analyses have refuted that finding, showing that there was no increase in cardiovascular risks and deaths.
+Though in the past we were told that consuming too much saturated fat would increase cholesterol levels and the risks for heart disease and death, recent studies and meta-analyses have refuted that finding, showing that there was no increase in cardiovascular risks and deaths3.
 It was concluded, however, that it is best to lower the intake of saturated fat and replace it with unsaturated fats.

 As you must have guessed, the "good" fats are the unsaturated fats, or the liquid fats.
 Examples of monounsaturated fats include avocados, olive oil, sesame oil, safflower oil, and peanut oil.
 Polyunsaturated fats are found in many foods and oils such as walnuts and almonds; fish like salmon, herring, albacore tuna, Alaskan rockfish, trout, and mackerel; sunflower seeds, flaxseeds and flaxseed oil, safflower oil, and soybean oil.